mstrelan/drupal-contrib/README.md

 Make commands should be executed on the host machine.

+* `init` - initialises the project for the first time
 * `clean` - runs composer install, installs minimal profile and provides a one-time login link
 * `start` - starts the stack
 * `stop` - stops the stack